stackbuilders/tutorials/tutorials/haskell/bdd-in-haskell-with-hspec/tutorial.md

 for your properties.

-We just place the conditions you want the arbitrary values to comply, to the left of the operator, and your property check to the right.
+We just place the conditions you want the arbitrary values to comply, to the left of the operator and your property check to the right.
 With this in mind, we can rewrite our spec once more:

 ```haskell